-From the 1 June 2020, some restrictions have been eased.
-As result, boat ramps and camp grounds at GWMWater lakes and reservoirs are open for public use.
-Toilets are also open for campers and day visitors as per the Tourism Industry Guidelines for coronavirus (COVID-19).
+Our reservoirs and lakes are open to the public for recreational activities including boat ramps and camp grounds.
+Toilets are open for campers and day visitors as per the Tourism Industry Guidelines for coronavirus (COVID-19).

 Physical distancing and outdoor gathering requirements apply at all times – including at the boat ramp and on your boat.
 Check the permitted recreational activities and facilities before your visit.